Helen Emily Davy (b. 1996)

 Participant in ‘Film Workshop FUŽINE- VIENNA’, a series of executed and planned research, development, and shooting workshops interrupted by COVID-19.
 Films were instead made in altered circumstances at artist’s homes in Vienna and screened at the Angewandte Festival.
 Project run as part of of the 27 Neighbourhoods strand of European City of Culture Rijeka 2020.

-Collaborative project with paediatrician Dr Christopher Moxon, specialist in cerebral malaria, supported by Pint of Science festival and the Wellcome Centre for Integrative Parasitology, summer 2019.
+Collaborative project with paediatrician Dr Christopher Moxon, specialist in cerebral malaria, exhibited at the Pint of Science festival and supported by the Wellcome Centre for Integrative Parasitology, summer 2019.

 Archive assistant and researcher for the Graphic Impact: Our Lives in Print project at the Glasgow Print Studios, Autumn 2018.